Live migration with fall-forward TECH PREVIEW

 1. Quiesce your source database, that is stop application writes.

-2. Perform a cutover after the exported events rate ("ingestion rate" in the metrics table) drops to 0 using the following command:
+2. Perform a cutover after the exported events rate ("Export rate" in the metrics table) drops to 0 using the following command:

-Refer to cutover initiate for details about the arguments.
+Refer to initiate cutover to target for details about the arguments.

 As part of the cutover process, the following occurs in the background:

-1. The cutover initiate command stops the export data process, followed by the import data process after it has imported all the events to the target YugabyteDB database.
+1. The initiate cutover to target command stops the export data from source process, followed by the import data to target process after it has imported all the events to the target YugabyteDB database.

-2. The fall-forward synchronize command automatically starts synchronizing changes from the target YugabyteDB database to the fall-forward database.
-Note that the import data process transforms to a fall-forward synchronize process, so if it gets terminated for any reason, you need to restart the synchronization using the fall-forward synchronize command as suggested in the import data output.
+2. The export data from target command automatically starts capturing changes from the target YugabyteDB database to the source-replica database.
+Note that the import data to target process transforms to an export data from target process, so if it gets terminated for any reason, you need to restart process using the export data from target command as suggested in the import data to target output.

 # Replace the argument values with those applicable for your migration.